Seven tips for your FutureLearn course

 5. Look out for the live event

 This is a great chance for you to communicate directly with the Educators on this course.
-In the next Step post any questions you have, and hopefully your questions will be answered later in the week.
-If you can’t attend the Live Q&A, a recording of it will be made available for you to watch and listen to.
+In Step 1.2 post any questions you have, and hopefully your questions will be answered.
+If you can’t attend the Live event, a recording of it will be made available for you to watch and listen to.